ergoplatform/ergodocs/docs/glossary.md

 * **[Scalability](scalability.md)**: Another advantage of the UTXO model is its inherent support for parallel transaction processing, simplifying network scalability.
 It is also more compatible with stateless client solutions.
 * **Scripting Language**: A programming language used to specify the rules for spending cryptocurrency.
 ErgoScript is designed to support various features like ring signatures, atomic swaps, and more.
-* **[Security Audit](security-audit.md)**: A comprehensive assessment conducted to evaluate the security of certain components or aspects of the Ergo Platform.
+* **[Security Audit](security-audit.md)**: A comprehensive assessment conducted to evaluate the security of certain components or aspects of Ergo.
 The goal is to identify vulnerabilities, weaknesses, and potential risks in the system.
 * **Seed Phrase**: A set of words used to back up and restore a cryptocurrency wallet; it is crucial for wallet recovery.
 * **[Sharding](sharding.md)**: A scaling technique that divides the blockchain into smaller, parallel chains to increase throughput while maintaining security.
 * **Shared Figma Graphic Space**: A collaborative platform where community members can work together on visual content and design projects related to Ergo.